ska-telescope/ska-oso-services/docs/src/internal/module_view.rst

    project evolves and when a final structure is established and agreed upon.

-The module view in :numref:`Figure %s <figure1>` provides a high-level overview of the main components of the oso-services and major interactions between them.
+The module view in :numref:`figure1` provides a high-level overview of the main components of the oso-services and major interactions between them.
 A detailed view module views of the osdmapper and pht and provided in  :numref:`osdmapper_view` and :numref:`pht_view` respectively.
 The module view of the pht shows interactions for the proposals and proposal.

 .. _figure1: